-Human Clinical Trial For Cannabis And Cancer is Happening!
+Human Clinical Trials For Cannabis And Cancer is Happening!

 BC Cancer is conducting the first ever human trial on the relationship of cannabis in the treatment of cancer symptoms.

-First of all, patient testimonies about the curative powers of cannabis in fighting cancer are all over the Internet.
-The stories are too numerous and personal to ignore or disregard as hysteria or placebos.
+Firstly, patient testimonies about the curative powers of cannabis in fighting cancer are all over the Internet.
+The stories are too numerous and personal to ignore or disregard as hysteria or placebo.
 Just as numerous as these patient testimonies are the accounts of cannabis helping patients sail through chemo and radiation.
 These stories are a consequence of cannabis’ effective treatments for nausea, vomiting, and cancer pain.
 Unfortunately, research into cannabis and cancer has lagged for years.
-We don’t yet have the science to back up these personal accounts.
+Basically, we don’t yet have the science to back up these personal accounts.
 Anything not thoroughly tested to a solid safety profile will be unlikely for doctors to prescribe.

 British Columbia, Canada’s B.C.
 Cancer in is rising to meet the challenge.
 Consequently, this research group will conduct the first ever national clinical trial assessing the effectiveness of cannabis extracts in treating cancer associated symptoms.

 Dr. Pippa Hawley, a palliative care specialist and medical director at B.C.
 Cancer will spearhead clinical trials.
-According to Dr. Hawley, this study will confirm anecdotal evidence and pave the way for the creation of cannabis guidelines for patients and healthcare professionals.
+According to Dr. Hawley, the aim of this study will be to basically confirm anecdotal evidence and pave the way for the creation of cannabis guidelines for patients and healthcare professionals.
 Doctor Hawley also prescribes palliative care patients with cannabis oil.